wenkesj/geo-core/README.md

 ```
 ### Constructing ###

 Create an instance of the Geolocation class.
-When constructing, the manager will perform a preprocess of the **cities5000.txt** file.
-This basically contains all cities with a population of 5000 or above.
+When constructing, will require a JSON file that contains all cities with a population of 5000 or above.

 ```js
 var GeoManager = new Geolocation();